jaffadog/hoekens-anchor-alarm-pr/README.md

 This app pairs well with some other software:

 * Node-RED + Pushbullet for push notifications to your phone.
 Really great for when you're off the boat.
+Also works when you're on the boat to get an alarm on your phone.
 * signalk-autostate - Simply by using the anchor app, the plugin can automatically determine the difference between moored and anchored.
 You can then use this to automate things like an anchor light.
 * I highly recommend installing [Tailscale](https://tailscale.com/) on your devices.
-It makes it sooooo easy to access things remotely and its both free and dead simple.
+It makes it sooooo easy to access things SignalK and its both free and dead simple.

 # Attribution